List of Noah's Arc characters

 Noah's Arc, a comedy-drama series, follows the lives of four friends who work to solve their dilemmas involving sexuality, gay bashing, same-sex parenting, and HIV/AIDS awareness, as well as finding acceptance and equality in their community.
-Since its debut in October 2005, the series has followed the career of Noah Nicholson, as he progresses from through different jobs to mainstream screenwriter.
+Since its debut in October 2005, the series has followed the career of Noah Nicholson, as he progresses through different jobs to mainstream screenwriter.

-The show features similarities to the 2000 film Punks, which was also directed by Patrik-Ian Polk.
-Three actors from the film re-appeared in the show including Rodney Chester, Gregory Keith, and Rockmond Dunbar.
-Below are characters of the TV series Noah's Arc.
+Series director Patrik-Ian Polk previously explored similar themes in his 2000 film Punks, which shared cast members Rodney Chester, Gregory Kieth, and Rockmond Dunbar.